Canon 750D vs Olympus E-620

 It is notable that the 750D offers wifi support, while the E-620 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the 750D and the E-620 have been discontinued, but can regularly be found used on eBay.
+Both the 750D and the E-620 have been discontinued, but can regularly be found used on ebay.
 The E-620 was replaced by the Olympus E-600, while the 750D was followed by the Canon 800D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 750D and E-620 can be found, respectively, in the Canon 750D Manual (free pdf) or the online Olympus E-620 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 750D or the Olympus E-620 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.